stanete/stanete.github.io/_posts/2017-01-15-introduccion-machine-learning-sin-hype.md

 ---
-title: Introducción a Machine Learning pero sin hype
+title: First steps with machine learning
-updated: 2017-01-15 21:29
+updated: 2018-12-09 22:05
 comments: true
 mailchimp: true
 image: /images/introduccion-machine-learning-sin-hype.png
 ---

-> First steps, the process, supervised learning & classification
+> First steps, the workflow, supervised learning & classification

 This is the first blog about **Machine Learning**.
 By this point everybody has aat least some understandig of what is machine learning so we are going to skip the part where what is it and what's useful for.